obonaventure/cnp3/book-2nd/principles/reliability.rst

 .. index:: Alternating Bit Protocol

 The Alternating Bit Protocol uses a single bit to encode the sequence number.
 It can be implemented easily.
-The sender and the receivers only require a four states Finite State Machine.
+The sender and the receiver only require a four-state Finite State Machine.